AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex2.md

 ![Data Ingestion](./images/lb_babars.png)

-From a schema perspective, we look at this as a **[!DNL Class]**.
-The question: **What does this customer do?**is something that we've defined in the class **[!DNL ExperienceEvent]**.
+From a schema perspective, we look at this as a **[!UICONTROL Class]**.
+The question: **What does this customer do?**is something that we've defined in the class **[!UICONTROL ExperienceEvent]**.

-So when you create an [!DNL XDM Schema] to capture the answer to **Who is this customer?**, first of all, you'll need to create and define 1 schema that references the class **[!DNL ExperienceEvent]**.
+So when you create an [!UICONTROL XDM Schema] to capture the answer to **Who is this customer?**, first of all, you'll need to create and define 1 schema that references the class **[!UICONTROL ExperienceEvent]**.

-To specify what kind of answers can be given to that question, you'll need to define [!DNL Mixin]. [!DNL Mixins] are extensions of the [!DNL ExperienceEvent]-class, and have very specific configurations.
-For instance, information about what kind of products a customer viewed or added to their cart is part of the [!DNL Mixin] **Commerce Details**.
+To specify what kind of answers can be given to that question, you'll need to define [!UICONTROL Mixin]. [!UICONTROL Mixins] are extensions of the [!UICONTROL ExperienceEvent]-class, and have very specific configurations.
+For instance, information about what kind of products a customer viewed or added to their cart is part of the [!UICONTROL Mixin] **Commerce Details**.

 Secondly, your company needs to decide how you'll identify the behavior of this customer.
 Since we're talking about interactions on a website, it's possible that your company knows the customer but it's equally possible that an unknown, anonymous visitor is active on the website.
 So we can't use an identifier like email-address.
-In this case, your company will probably decide to use the [!DNL Experience Cloud ID (ECID)] as the primary identifier.
+In this case, your company will probably decide to use the [!UICONTROL Experience Cloud ID (ECID)] as the primary identifier.

 Lastly, it's important to distinguish the channel on which data was captured.
 In this case, we'll be talking about Website Interactions and the schema that needs to be defined needs to reflect **where** the interaction data was captured.
 The channel will also have an important role in influencing what data is captured.
 As such, it's a best practice to define schema's for every combination of channel, primary identifier and type of data collected.